0u714w/Surfy/README.md

-# Vue Surf App
+# Surfy

 ## Overview
-The Vue Surf App is a data visualization application that displays information related to surfing locations, difficulty levels, wave types, and equipment types.
+Surfy is a data visualization application that displays information related to surfing locations, difficulty levels, wave types, and equipment types.
 It utilizes Vue.js for the frontend and fetches data from a JSON file.

 ## Project Structure
 ```